cosmos/gaia/docs/docs/modules/tokenfactory.md

 * Denom Creation Gas Consume
   * Param: `denom_creation_gas_consume`
   * This is the gas that will be consumed each time a denom is created.

+If the `CommunityPoolFunding` capability is enabled in the app, the denom creation fee is sent to the community pool.
+If this capability is not enabled, the denom creation fee is burned.

 The JSON below can be used as a reference proposal to update the tokenfactory module params.
 ```json